Winter School

 Nabile Boussaid, nabile.boussaid@umlp.fr

-This Winter School is supported by the Agence Nationale de la Recherche throught the QuanTEdu France project of the France 2030 programme, by the Erasmus+ programme of the European Union through the Erasmus Mundus Master QuanTEEM, by the Université Bourgogne Europe, by the Region Bourgogne Franche Comté, by the Laboratoire Interdisciplinaire Carnot de Bourgogne, by the France 2030, and by the CNRS through the MITI programme.
+This Winter School has been supported by the Agence Nationale de la Recherche throught the QuanTEdu France project of the France 2030 programme and by the projet EPRC QuBiCCS, by the Erasmus+ programme of the European Union through the Erasmus Mundus Master QuanTEEM, by the Université Bourgogne Europe, by the Region Bourgogne Franche Comté, by the Laboratoire Interdisciplinaire Carnot de Bourgogne, by the France 2030, and by the CNRS through the MITI programme.